-“Burg Bound,” 17-year-old Alexis Murphy tweeted out to her Twitter followers.
-In August 2013, the Virginia teen was letting everyone know that her road trip to Lynchburg, Virginia, was underway.
+“Burg Bound,” 17-year-old Alexis Murphy tweeted to her Twitter followers.
+In August 2013, the Virginia teen told everyone that her road trip to Lynchburg, Virginia, was underway.
 She planned to do some back-to-school shopping but never made it to her destination.
 The last time anyone saw her, she was 30 minutes away from Lynchburg at a gas station.
-It was a local hangout for teenagers, and according to the clerk, Alexis wasn’t under any distress when she arrived and left the market.
-When she didn’t return home, her family reported her missing, and three days later, her father’s Nissan Maxima was spotted by police abandoned theater parking lot in Charlottesville.
+It was a local hangout for teenagers, and according to the clerk, Alexis wasn’t in any distress when she arrived and left the market.
+When she didn’t return home, her family reported her missing, and three days later, her father’s Nissan Maxima was spotted by police in an abandoned theater parking lot in Charlottesville.

 “Laura called me and she said Alexis didn’t come home, and I told her right then and there she needed to call the cops,” said Troy Brown, Alexis’ father.
 “I was trying to keep calm and not panic, because, you know, as a father in this situation, by not coming home at her curfew and not bringing my car home, just about anything runs through your mind.”

 There was no sign of Alexis or any clues as to what may have happened to her along her journey.
 Investigators took a closer look at the surveillance footage from the theater but it didn’t give them any insight.

 “The car is seen pulling in around 10:30 at night the day after she went missing,” said Anthony Martin, former Nelson County Commonwealth Attorney.
 “You couldn’t see who got out of it though.
 They really tried to enhance the video.
 But it was just a very grainy black-and-white surveillance video.
 It was at night.
 We were never able to see on the camera who drove the car.”